JEE Main Question Paper with Solution 2022 July 25th Shift 1 - Morning

 Solution

-To increase the resonating frequency product of $L$ and $C$ should decrease.
+To increase the resonating frequency product of L and C should decrease.

 By joining capacitor in series, capacitor will decrease